marckassay/sots/README.md

 sots (Sequence of Time Segments) is a JS module that allows you to structure complex sequences of time segments.
 By chaining sots' `add` and `group` methods, a complex sequence can be created with little development time on your end.

-It's capable of being stateful relative to individual time segments, states can be momentary or non-momentary.
+sots is capable of being stateful relative to individual time segments, states can be momentary or non-momentary.
 When setting states, you can use a string or a number type.
-And when it's a number you have the option to set sots' to use the Bitwise AND comparison operator.
+And when its a number type you have the option to set sots' to use the Bitwise AND comparison operator.
 This is beneficial if you're setting states using binary Enums.

+The control methods of iterating sots' internal clock, are the following:
+* `start` (starts and if sots is paused will resume clock)
+* `pause`
+* `reset`

 When compiled, this module's JS files weighs-in around 20kBs, excluding RxJS from this estimate.